 Based on the information provided, the Authority determines if a student is permitted to enrol in the course.
-Until this decision is made the school cannot enrol the student in Year 12 ATAR EAL/D in SIRS.
+Until this decision is made the school cannot enrol the student in Year 12 ATAR EAL/D in the Student Information Records System (SIRS).